 What Is Alcohol Rehab?

 To begin, let’s address the question, “What’s rehab treatment in the first place?”
-Treatment for alcohol problems helps addicted men and women to stop compulsive alcohol seeking and use.
+Treatment for drinking problems aim to help you stop compulsive alcohol seeking and use.
 What’s more, treatment will address WHY you drink.
 It aims to get to the root of the problem so that you can adapt new behaviors and health patterns that replace drinking.

 But, what defines a drinking problem?